An almost sure invariance principle for some classes of non-stationary mixing sequences: Verification of the additional conditions in the non-scalar case: Markov chains

-Then by \cite{VarSeth} the chain $\{\xi_j\}$ is exponentially fast $\phi$-mixing.
-Let us now take a sequence $f_j$ of bounded functions and set $X_j=f_j(\xi_j)$.
-Then by \cite{VarSeth}, there are positive constants $A=A_\del$ and $B=B_\del$ so that for each unit vector $u$,
+Then, as proven in \cite{VarSeth}, the chain $\{\xi_j\}$ is exponentially fast $\phi$-mixing.
+Let us take a sequence $f_j$ of bounded measurable functions on $\cX_j$ and set $X_j=f_j(\xi_j)-\bbE[f_j(\xi_j)]$.
+Then by the results\footnote{In \cite{VarSeth} only the lower bound was derived, however in this setup the upper bound is easier to obtain.} in \cite{VarSeth} (see also \cite[Proposition 13]{Pel}), there are positive constants $A=A_\del$ and $B=B_\del$ so that for every $n,m$ with $n\leq m$ and each unit vector $u$,

-We thus get the following result. \begin{proposition} Assumption \ref{AssVV}(and hence Theorem \ref{Main Thm}) holds true if $\del<1$ and there is a constant $C>1$ so that the ratio between the largest and smallest eigenvalues of the matrix $\text{Cov}(f_j(\xi_j))$ is bounded by $C$. \end{proposition}
+We thus get the following result. \begin{proposition} Assumption \ref{AssVV} (and hence Theorem \ref{Main Thm}) holds true if $\del<1$ and there is a constant $C\geq 1$ so that for every $j\in\bbN$ we have